-As mentioned in Section 2, a popular technique used for quantification is based on the theory of Optimal Scaling [Greenacre 1993].
+As mentioned in Section 2, a popular technique used for quantification is based on the theory of Optimal Scaling [8].
 Based on Optimal Scaling, we can use the coordinates from the first CA independent dimension as the quantified version of the nominal values.
 Unfortunately, when a nominal variable is perfectly associated with another variable (e.g., one-to-many association: one state has many zip codes, or many-to-many association: specific products are only sold in specific regions), we have found in our experiments that this technique fails (see Section 7).

 Since we want our technique to work without the need for domain knowledge, we want it to automatically handle cases of perfect associations.
-Hence, we propose an adjustment to the Optimal Scaling approach: If the first n CA eigenvalues are 1.0, let $scale_i = \sum{j=1}^n coordinate{i,j}$ where $coordinate{i,j}$ is the coordinate of the jth independent dimension for row i.
-Else set $scale_i = coordinate{i,1}$ (coordinate of the first independent dimension).
+Hence, we propose an adjustment to the Optimal Scaling approach: If the first n CA eigenvalues are 1.0, let $scale = \sum{i=1}^{n} coordinate_i$ where $coordinate_i$ is the coordinate of the ith independent dimension.
+Else set the scale equal to the coordinate of the first independent dimension.
 Scale is the term used in Optimal Scaling for the quantified version of a nominal variable.
 In Section 7, we show that this proposed adjustment gives more effective results for cases with perfect association.

 By using independent dimensions extracted via CA to create the quantified versions of nominal values, we have essentially defined the order and spacing of two nominal values to be a function of the chi-squared distance between them.
-Chi-squared distance is the distance function used in CA [Greenacre 1993].
+Chi-squared distance is the distance function used in CA [8].
 Chi-squared distance is the weighted Euclidean Distance between a row profile and the average (or expected) row profile.
 Put differently, the quantified version of a nominal value depends on how different its profile is from the average profile.
 This implies that even if the nominal variable has an underlying order (i.e., even if it is actually a discretized numeric variable), that order is not likely to be recreated in the quantified version.

-An alternative to our modified optimal scaling is to use an algorithm similar to [Ankerst et al. 1998]'s algorithm for rearranging dimensions for a visualization.
+An alternative to our modified optimal scaling is to use an algorithm similar to Ankerst et.al.'s algorithm [2] for rearranging dimensions for a visualization.
 We search for an ordering of the rows of Figure 6 that minimizes the sum of the distances between all pairs of adjacent rows.
 This defines the order of the nominal values.
 The spacing between values can be defined using the distance between the row values.
 Our Optimal Scaling quantification is faster than this algorithm because Optimal Scaling directly uses output from CA at no extra cost.